win21H2/win21H2/README.md

 ## About me

 Howdy!
 I'm Mark and I'm a Windows and Android application developer from the US also working on electrical engineering with Arduinos and Nvidia Jetsons!
+View my most recent projects here: <a href="https://github.com/win21H2/LineTracker-Android">LineTracker-Android</a> and <a href="https://github.com/win21H2/LineTracker-Windows">LineTracker-Windows</a>

 ## Socials
 <p>